 Over a year after the incident, in February 1994 monthly film and music magazine US (not to be confused with its later trashy incarnation US Weekly) published a long interview with Browne in which he opened up to music journalist Fred Schruers (better known as a writer for sister publication Rolling Stone).

 Browne’s denial in this interview apparently provoked the letter to US from Hannah’s uncle (see below).
 In the interview:

 - Browne strongly denied assaulting Hannah.

-- He denounced the People article (above) as lies orchestrated by Hannah’s publicist.
+- He denounced the 1992 People article (see above) as lies orchestrated by Hannah’s publicist.

 - Schruers quoted Santa Monica police officer Sgt Gary Gallinot as saying, ‘A male and female officer went to the house.
 It was an argument, what we call a family disturbance, and when we left, everything was OK.
 [Hannah] never made indications she was assaulted…if there are any signs of domestic violence, we take a report, but in this instance there were no signs.
 It could have happened later, but she never filed charges.’
 (My bolding)

 - Browne denied that he was laying low after the incident as implied by the People report.
 He pointed out that he was gigging regularly at that time.

 - Browne said he wouldn’t explain what happened because it would be ‘a breach of faith in a covenant that is many, many years old‘.
 He was apparently referring to Hannah’s autism.